-At today's date almost 8 million people in Germany either decided or were forced to seek cover with a German Private Health Insurance plan, the official term: "Private Krankenversicherung (PKV)".
-With just 45 in 2019, the list of providers is managable, however the vast and nontransparent range of different plans, benefits and additional services like online doctors or Cash-Back schemes is comparable to taking a walk though the jungle - without the right tools you will get lost or guided into a pitfall that will come costly!
+With just 45 in 2020, the list of providers is manageable, however finding the right product amongst the vast range of different and non-transparent plans is like taking a walk through the jungle - without the right tools you will get stuck and with faulty guidance, for sure fall into a pitfall that will be costly!

-“Medical” together with “Mandatory Long-Term Care” make up the main construct of German private health insurance, in German is referred to as: “Krankheitskostenvollversicherung”.
-There is no one-to-one translation for latter terminology, thus just needs to be understood as comprehensive health insurance.
+“Medical” (inpatient, outpatient & dental treatment) along with “Mandatory Long-Term Care” make up the main construct of German private health insurance.
+In Germany this is referred to as “Krankheitskostenvollversicherung”, for which there is no one-to-one translation but should be understood as "comprehensive health insurance".

 In addition to the above, the policy can be extended with the following optional benefits, which are considered as separate contracts, hence can be added or removed without affecting the main insurance construct.